gorenje/backend/README.md

     kafidx.staging.pushtech.de    --> service: kafidx
     offers.staging.pushtech.de    --> service: offerserver
     consumers.staging.pushtech.de --> service: consumers-ruby

+The subdomain is set in the annotations field of the service, so there is no need to do this by hand.

 Ideally, you'll not have to change anything in the ingress can just deploy them as is: